huggingface/blog/sentiment-analysis-python.md

 ### a.
 Fine-tuning model with Python

-In this tutorial, you'll use the IMBD dataset to fine-tune a DistilBERT model for sentiment analysis.
+In this tutorial, you'll use the IMDB dataset to fine-tune a DistilBERT model for sentiment analysis.

 The [IMDB dataset](https://huggingface.co/datasets/imdb) contains 25,000 movie reviews labeled by sentiment for training a model and 25,000 movie reviews for testing it.
 [DistilBERT](https://huggingface.co/docs/transformers/model_doc/distilbert) is a smaller, faster and cheaper version of [BERT](https://huggingface.co/docs/transformers/model_doc/bert).
 It has 40% smaller than BERT and runs 60% faster while preserving over 95% of BERT’s performance.
-You'll use the IMBD dataset to fine-tune a DistilBERT model that is able to classify whether a movie review is positive or negative.
+You'll use the IMDB dataset to fine-tune a DistilBERT model that is able to classify whether a movie review is positive or negative.
 Once you train the model, you will use it to analyze new data! ⚡️

 We have [created this notebook](https://colab.research.google.com/drive/1t-NJadXsPTDT6EWIR0PRzpn5o8oMHzp3?usp=sharing) so you can use it through this tutorial in Google Colab.